esa-esdl/esdl-core/doc/story2.rst

     cube_anomalies = removeMSC!(cdata,46);
     v2             = varianceTime(cube_anomalies);

-Then, the spatial mean of the time variances canbe determined using the DAT function *spatialMean*.
+Then, the spatial mean of the time variances can be determined using the DAT function *spatialMean*.

 .. code:: julia